Himanshu-0p/MongoDB/README.md

 # MongoDB
-Simple program to insert data in you MongoDB
+Simple program tha let you to  insert data in you MongoDB